Advertisement

 Justice Robert Pearce will step down from the Supreme Court of Tasmania in May next year, ending nearly 14 years on the bench.

 Attorney-General Guy Barnett announced the resignation this morning.
-Pearce’s departure takes effect on May 7, 2027.
+Pearce’s departure takes effect on May 7, 2027, with his final sitting day in December 2026.

 Advertisement

-Pearce was appointed to the Supreme Court on June 11, 2013, after serving as a Launceston magistrate from 2009.
+Pearce was appointed to the Supreme Court on June 11, 2013, becoming the court’s 39th puisne judge.
+He replaced Peter Evans.

 “The Tasmanian government thanks Justice Pearce for his service and unwavering commitment to the rule of law,” Barnett said.